Andresmup/github-foundations/11_PULL_REQUESTS/Readme.md

 4. Optionally, filter the files to show only the files you want to review or use the file tree to navigate to a specific file.
 5. Hover over the line of code where you'd like to add a comment, and click the `blue comment icon`.
 To add a comment on multiple lines, click and drag to select the range of lines, then click the `blue comment icon`.
 6. In the comment field, type your comment.
-7. Optionally, to suggest a specific change to the line or lines, click , then edit the text within the suggestion block.
+7. Optionally, to suggest a specific change to the line or lines, click <kbd>+-</kbd>, then edit the text within the suggestion block.
-8. To comment directly on a file, to the right of the file, click  and type your comment.
+8. To comment directly on a file, to the right of the file, click <kbd>message icon</kbd> and type your comment.
 9. When you're done, click Start a review.
 If you have already started a review, you can click Add review comment.

 > [!NOTE]